nomnomab/Unity-UnBuilder/README.md

 the final project at the same locations.
 This is useful if you get a finished package list and want to supply a `Resources/Packages/manifest.json`.
 Or if the project needs to fix up the old `InputSystem` via `Resources/ProjectSettings/InputManager.asset`.

+Most projects will need to experiment with what packages are actually used, and which versions are actually needed.
+The tool at the moment attempts to determine which packages are there for the dlls present, but it isn't fantastic as a final result.

+Tweaks and exclusions can be provided to the `GameConfig.Packages` object, and once you figure out all the packages needed, you can copy the `/UnityProject/Packages/manifest.json` into `[GAME NAME]/exclude/Resources/Packages/manifest.json` to skip the entire package process for future usage.

 ## Sharing Game Config

 Game configs, or rather the dotnet project folder for a specific game, is essentially what the tool uses to work for that specific game.